zhimed/zhimed/README.md

 - 👋 Hi, I’m Zachary Himed and I am a senior CS student at CSU East Bay.
-- 👀 I have a strong interest in Android Develpment, Web Development, and AI, and I enjoy learning new things and being exposed to new concepts.
+- 👀 I have a strong interest in Android Development, Web Development, and AI, and I enjoy learning new things and being exposed to new concepts.
 - 🌱 I’m currently learning front-end web development using Javascript, HTML, and CSS.
 So far its been a blast during this process and I can't wait to start create some amazing websites.
 - 📫 How to reach me:  Email: zackhimed7@gmail.com